Cabibbo-suppressed charged-current semileptonic decays of $\Xi_b$ baryons: The baryonic form factors in PQCD

-The calculations of $H_{\xi}$ require two non-perturbative inputs such as the LCDAs of the initial and final baryons, which can be constructed via the nonlocal matrix elements.
-The LCDAs of the $\Xi_b$ baryon in the heavy quark limit can be constructed similarly to the $\Lambda_b$ one~\cite{plb665197, jhep112013191, epjc732302, plb738334, jhep022016179, Ali:2012zza,Han:2024min,Han:2024yun,Wang:2024wwa}.
-Four popular models of $\Xi_b$ baryon LCDAs up to twist four have been collected in~\cite{Rui:2025iwa}.
-The explicit expressions for the LCDAs of $\Sigma$ and $\Lambda$ baryons up to twist six are obtained in~\cite{Liu:2008yg}, and for completeness they are presented in Appendix~\ref{sec:LCDAs}.
+The calculations of $H_{\xi}$ require two nonperturbative inputs such as the LCDAs of the initial and final baryons, which can be constructed via the nonlocal matrix elements.
+The LCDAs of the $\Xi_b$ baryon in the heavy quark limit can be constructed similar to the $\Lambda_b$ one~\cite{plb665197, jhep112013191, epjc732302, plb738334, jhep022016179, Ali:2012zza,Han:2024min,Han:2024yun,Wang:2024wwa}.
+Four popular models of $\Xi_b$ baryon LCDAs up to twist four~\cite{jhep112013191,plb665197,epjc732302} have been collected in~\cite{Rui:2025iwa}.
+The explicit expressions for the LCDAs of $\Sigma$ and $\Lambda$ baryons up to twist six are obtained in~\cite{Liu:2008yg}, and, for completeness, they are presented in Appendix~\ref{sec:LCDAs}.

 The calculations are performed in the rest frame of the parent baryon $\mathcal{B}_i$ with the daughter baryon $\mathcal{B}_f$ moving in the plus direction.
-In the light cone coordinates, the momentum $p$ and $p'$ can be denoted as
+In the light-cone coordinates, the momentum $p$ and $p'$ can be denoted as

 with the factors $f^{\pm}=(f\pm \sqrt{f^2-1})r$ and $f=\frac{p \cdot p'}{Mm}$.
 The momenta of the valence quarks in the $\Xi_b$ baryon are

 where $k_1$ is associated with the $b$ quark.
 The momenta of the valence quarks in the daughter baryon are